Universal communication part II: channels with memory: Discussion

 instead of the current definition:

 seems more plausible.
-The first definition can be thought of as fading memory in the wide sense, or input only, while the current definition is more narrow.
+The first definition can be thought of as fading memory in the wide sense, or input only, while the current definition is narrower.
 To give an example, consider the channel where a coin is tossed at the beginning of time (irrespective of any input) and chooses between two channels memoryless in the input, which will last to eternity.
-This channel is fading memory according to \eqref{eq:1045} but not according to \eqref{eq:1046} and Definition~\ref{def:fading_memory_ch}.
+This channel is fading memory according to \eqref{eq:um1045} but not according to \eqref{eq:um1046} and Definition~\ref{def:fading_memory_ch}.
 It is easy to see that although this channel is ruled out by the current fading-memory requirement, it does not pose a problem for competitive universality.
 Because the IFB system is required to deliver a given rate at a vanishing error probability, it will eventually tune to the worst channel.
 Therefore, the universal system should not have a problem to exceed the IFB system's performance.
 Note that in spite of the fact the channel is given as a single conditional probability, it is beneficial to treat it as an arbitrary choice between the two channels (seemingly a worst channel, as an arbitrary choice is worse than a probabilistic one), and see that the IFB system would attain either the IFB capacity of the good channel or the IFB capacity of the bad channel, according to whichever was drawn.

 This conditioning on $\vr Y_1^{n-L-1}$ appears also in the definition of the AFB capacity (through the definition of error probability in arbitrary mapping).
-It seems unfair that we ``punish'' the AFB system by considering the worst channel state, or history $(\vr X \vr Y)^{n-L+1}$ (where $\vr Y^{n-L+1}$ is controlled by the channel), and instead it would have been sufficient and more plausible to consider the worst case input $\vr X^{n-L+1}$.
+It seems unfair that the AFB system is ``punished'' by considering the worst channel state, or history $(\vr X \vr Y)^{n-L+1}$ (where $\vr Y^{n-L+1}$ is controlled by the channel), and instead it would have been sufficient and more plausible to consider the worst case input $\vr X^{n-L+1}$.